florisvb/FlydraAnalysisTools/examples/flydra_analysis_example/README.txt

 Recommended usage: git clone/fork this directory and use it as a template to build a more complex/custom analysis, making the appropriate commits.
 This way in future experiments you can cherry-pick a directory that minimizes the work you need to do.

+====
+Using the code with your data
+====

+The simplest usage is to clone/fork this entire directory and use it as a template.
+Replace the h5 files in the h5 directory with your h5 file(s), delete the dataset.pickle constructs in raw_datasets and culled_datasets, and run analyze.py.
+From there you can start making the appropriate changes.